ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 **D6 ATTRIBUTE**

-1. *Ankle-deep Water:* The pitch is floodedd!
+1. *Ankle-deep Water:* The pitch is flooded!
 Not just wet, it's actually flooded and lies under a good three inches of water!
 Every time a player Falls Over, apply a -1 modifier to the Armour roll.

 Additionally, whenever a Stunned player rolls over at the end of either teams' turn, roll a D6.
 On a roll of 1, lying face-down in the water has done them no favours, and they remain Stunned for another turn.